Optykan/site-boilerplate/README.md

 # Scripts

 Scripts are loaded by default at the end of the body.
-Note that `app.js` is included on every page.
+Note that `app.js` (the react file), as well as `scripts.js` (other generic scripts) are included on every page.

 Similar to styles, to include a page-specfic script, add `/path/to/file.js` in the `scripts` array before you include `footer`.